Junber/LD-38/README.md

 # LD-38
-A game for Ludum Dare 38 by lowercase games
+ARMageddon - An unfinished game for Ludum Dare 38 by lowercase games